12th March 2026

 Fancy something completely different?
 Head to Dastaan in Adel – a much-loved, much-decorated Indian restaurant where there’s no trace of chicken tikka masala.
 Step inside and you’ll find contemporary decor, floor-to-ceiling windows and a buzzing atmosphere, which is matched with outstanding service.

-Alongside the sprawling a la carte you’ll find a five-course tasting menu, packed with some of the restaurant’s biggest hitters.
-Kick things off with your choice of roasted garlic & palak shorba or pani puri, followed by chicken lollipop or beetroot tikki.
-Next up, the duck and chicken seekh kebab is sublime.
+Alongside the sprawling a la carte, there’s a five-course tasting menu, packed with some of the restaurant’s biggest hitters.
+Kick things off with pani puri, followed by your choice of a chicken lollipop with tomato garlic chutney or sweet potato tikki chaat.
+Next up, the duck and chicken seekh kebab is sublime, with paneer tikka and mixed pepper for veggies.

-Where: Dastaan, 473 Otley Road, Adel, Leeds, LS16 7NR.
+Where?
+Dastaan, 473 Otley Road, Adel, Leeds, LS16 7NR.

-What: Five courses for £47 & paired wines for £25.
+What?
+Five courses for £50 and paired wines for £27.

 Why we love it: It’s a tasting menu adventure into authentic Indian food.